 - For non-emergency situations, CorVel will direct you to the appropriate medical provider (see non-emergency procedure above).

 - Upon arrival, you should notify the medical facility personnel that you were injured while on the job.

 - Follow-up doctor and/or specialist appointments must be arranged by CorVel.
-Do not personally arrange visits or use your personal physician for workplaces injuries or illnesses.
+Do not use your personal physician for workplaces injuries or illnesses.